 There’s an exciting medical service in Scotland, known as the Green Prescription.
 It’s widely used by GP’s, who are the primary access to those suffering from stress-related problems, physical difficulties and mental health issues.
 They advocate the beneficial value of outdoor access either, instead of, or in conjunction with, conventional medications.
-I know how the woods affect and heal my mind, body and soul and wouldn’t hesitate to recommend this method of healing.
+Knowing how the woods affect and heal my mind, body and soul I wouldn’t hesitate to recommend this method of healing.

 I’m pleased to announce, that my company, Wild Wolf Bushcraft, offers the Green Prescription option to all.
 Therefore, we run one to one Bushcraft Days — a Day In the Woods for group sessions and overnight camps for families, corporate and mixed groups.
 We also offer anything from wild food identification to green wood carving.
 But most of all we provide a short time of peace, tranquillity and an inner re-set.

 The above has highlighted my journey, and it’s been a super adventure so far.
 My advice to you is to seize every opportunity and if it doesn’t work, then put it down to experience.
 And, of course, never lose sight of what’s ‘pulling’ you, and follow your inner intuition.
-What I’m saying is, follow your heart, and focus on the journey you choose to follow.
-Furthermore, it’s never too late no matter how old you are, get out there and do it.
+I guess what I’m trying to say is, follow your heart, and focus on the journey you choose to follow.
+Furthermore, it’s never too late no matter how old you are, so get out there and do it!